 Years ago, while visiting my childhood home, I noticed a light on in my dad’s room.
 Curious, I knocked on the door and peeked in, only to find him kneeling at his bedside in prayer.

-It was a beautiful and reverent moment—one that has stayed with me over the years.
-My father’s dedication to prayer left an imprint on my heart, teaching me the importance of taking time to pray every day
+It was a beautiful and reverent moment, one that has stayed with me over the years.
+My father’s dedication to prayer left an imprint on my heart, teaching me the importance of taking time to pray every day.

 I grew up with traditional prayers, but my perspective shifted when I experienced Protestant conversational prayer for the first time.
-It was a revelation—prayer wasn’t just recited words; it was an intimate conversation with God.
+It was a revelation: prayer wasn’t just recited words; it was an intimate conversation with God.

-The Simplicity—and Challenge—of “Thy Will Be Done”
+When “Thy Will Be Done” Became My Only Prayer

 Looking back, I should have been running to Him and pouring out my heart.
-King David advises us- “Cast your cares on the Lord and he will sustain you.”
+King David advises us: “Cast your cares on the Lord and he will sustain you.”
 Psalm 55:22a.

 God asks us to turn all our burdens over to Him, so we not only don’t carry them around, but allow Him to strengthen, support, and comfort us.